Updated: Apr 21, 2021

 You Core supports are based on your current disability related needs and how these supports can help you work towards your goals.
 If one of your goals is to participate in community based activities and you need to engage a support worker to achieve this goal, you might be able to access Assistance with Social and Community Participation as a Core support.

 How to make the most of your Core budget

 With a First2Care Plan Manager on your team, you can be sure that they will help you maximise your Core support budget (and your Capacity Building and Capital Support budgets as well).
 By keeping you up to date on your funding availability, your Plan Manager will make sure you’re using your funding effectively.
 If you’re underspending or overspending, your Plan Manager can let you know and help you get on the right financial track.

 Each month First2Care releases a monthly budget statement where you’ll be able to see your progress, your spending and your remaining funding in each category.
-And because we know that sometimes waiting a whole month to see your next statement can feel like a bit of a wait, we’ve made sure that you can login to our online NDIS Plan Management platform and see how your budget is tracking whenever you want.
+And because we know that sometimes waiting a whole month to see your next statement can feel like a bit of a wait, we’ve made sure that you can login to our online NDIS Plan Management platform, My Plan to see how your budget is tracking anytime you need.